nhsengland/sharing-platform-docs/research/interviews/user-research-20211011.md

 **Quote**

-- It is important to have the voice of patients and colleagues when making changes or improvements to services / policies / ways of working, for they are those that changes affect the most.
-For me it helps to have their words of understanding, especially for more complex issues in order to relay simple and clear messages internally and externally.
+" It is important to have the voice of patients and colleagues when making changes or improvements to services / policies / ways of working, for they are those that changes affect the most.
+For me it helps to have their words of understanding, especially for more complex issues in order to relay simple and clear messages internally and externally."

-**Darra - The Collaboration Explorer**
+## Darra - The Collaboration Explorer ##

 " I am new to collaborative ways of working so am just getting to grips with it. "